JosephMcArthur/rscvd-dev/faq.md

 ### How long will it take to get a requested item?
 We will try to supply the item as soon as possible.
 If we cannot find an available item within one week, we will send you a notification.

+### How long with this last?

+This service is a pilot project run by and dependent upon volunteers.
+Our intention is to continue this service for at least as long as access to library collections is restricted in any part of the world.
+The expectation is to maintain this service through August 31, 2020, at which point it will be reviewed based on three criteria:

+1. Do current global conditions allow librarians to access collections and resume normal information delivery services?
+2. Was this service able to successfully deliver resources to those in need?
+3. Do we have volunteers that are willing to continue to participate in the program?

 ### Who should you contact if you have other questions?
 Please use ifladdrs@gmail.com to ask other questions.